Skip to main content

 version

 The block version.
-This version number is also used to enqueue CSS and Javascript file to avoid browser caching.
+This version number is also used to enqueue CSS and JavaScript files to avoid browser caching.

 icon

 The block icon.
-Can be any of WordPress' Dashicons (without the prefix dashicons-), or a custom svg element (string) or FontAwesome 5 free icons (added in version 1.2.0).
+Can be any of WordPress' Dashicons (without the prefix dashicons-), or a custom svg element (string) or FontAwesome 5 free icons.

 Example: